britavb/Covid19_Region_Hannover/README.md

 https://npgeo-corona-npgeo-de.hub.arcgis.com/<br>
 Then choose Robert-Koch-Institut and on the next page RKI COVID 19.<br>
 I've been downloading the full csv-file which is way too big to keep uploading here (180 MB as of February 14th, 2021)

+Interactive graphs generated with plotly have been added.
+Unfortunately they are too big to open on github.
+You'd need to download them to your harddrive and open from there.
+Sorry about that.